fadliahmad/cashier-project-python/README.md

 # Project Background

-Friend of mine need a program that will help him to build a program that will help him grow his business.
+This is a course project.
+The story of this project: Friend of mine need a program that will help him to build a program that will help him grow his business.
 The program is a simple self-service cashier program in his supermarket that has features:
 - Customers can directly input the items purchased, the number of items purchased, and the price of the items purchased and other features.
 - Customers who are not in the city can buy goods from the supermarket.